 What about Media?
 Why should febrile children not watch TV or Youtube cartoons?
 Most people think it’s fine.

-: Just watch cartoons yourself when you have a fever and try to feel whether this is really doing you good.
+Just watch cartoons yourself when you have a fever and try to feel whether this is really doing you good.
 In fact, having your eyes closed or at least not straining them with anything is most probably what you will feel like doing.
-This instinct will be overridden by a fascinating cartoon, but that is not to the benefit or your child.
+This instinct will be overridden by a fascinating cartoon, but that is not to the benefit of your child.
 Having to unconsciously process the 8-50 frames per second of a film or comic is not what your brain needs when you have fever.